Jamie runs Neuro Support.

 Fifteen years in support work.

 Jamie has worked in disability support since 2011.
-Community support, behavioural support, in-home support.
-Adults with intellectual disability, ADHD, autism, traumatic brain injury, and combinations thereof.
+Community, behavioural, in-home.
+Adults with intellectual disability, ADHD, autism, traumatic brain injury, and combinations of all of it.
+A BA in Human Services with a Psychology minor sits underneath the practice.

-A lot of support models try to optimise from above.
-Better systems, better incentives, better KPIs.
-The work itself is happening at ground level: in someone's flat, on someone's phone, between two people, at the moment something needs doing.
-Neuro Support starts at that level.
+A lot of support models try to optimise from above: better systems, better incentives, better KPIs.
+The work itself happens at ground level.
+In someone's flat, on someone's phone, between two people, at the moment something needs doing.
+Neuro Support starts there.

 Built by someone whose brain works the same way.